Rev Racing

-Rev Racing, short for Revolution Racing, is an auto racing team competing at the regional level of NASCAR.
-Owned by former Dale Earnhardt, Inc. president Max Siegel, the team primarily fields participants in the Drive for Diversity, an initiative to bring more minority and female drivers into the sport.
-In all three ARCA Menards Series, Rev Racing currently fields two Chevrolet SS teams: The No. 2 for Nick Sanchez and the No. 6 for Rajah Caruth.
-The team also fields late model and Legends car entries for various drivers, and has fielded entries for future NASCAR national series winners Kyle Larson, Bubba Wallace, and Daniel Suárez in the past.
+Rev Racing, short for Revolution Racing, was an auto racing team competing at the regional level of NASCAR.
+Owned by former Dale Earnhardt, Inc. president Max Siegel, the team primarily fielded participants in the Drive for Diversity, an initiative to bring more minority and female drivers into the sport.
+Formerly in all three ARCA Menards Series, the team last fielded two Chevrolet SS teams: The No. 2 part-time for Lanie Buice and the No. 6 full-time for Lavar Scott.
+The team also fielded late model entries for various drivers, and has fielded entries for future NASCAR national series winners Kyle Larson, Bubba Wallace, and Daniel Suárez in the past.
+The team formally competed in the NASCAR Craftsman Truck Series.